Overview

 Projected unit economics: $76 annual value per subscriber.

-Awarded rare “Distinction“ out of 4 groups by Harvard faculty.
+Awarded “Distinction“ out of 4 teams by Harvard GSD faculty.

 Question alternatives, not just effectiveness

-When stuck, I learned to ask "What other options exist?" instead of "Is this right or wrong?"
+When stuck, I learned to ask "What other options exist?" instead of "Is the current solution right or wrong?"
 Iteration unlocked better solutions than defending initial choices.

 Balancing is just as important as solving